mangdangroboticsclub/mini_pupper_2_bsp/demos/README.md

 These script will produce a GUI, either run it when a monitor is connect to your Mini Pupper or use it with ssh X Windows forwarding.

 The IMU is positioned "upside down" on the main board, the application must correct the orientation.

+## Audio Demo

+Run:

+./audio_test.sh

+you have 5 seconds to record your voice, after that the recording will be replayed

+## Camera Demo

+Run:

+./camera_ffplay_test.py